Download ❯ How to Start a Remote ELPAC Test Session K–2

 6. Have the student respond to the question by writing the answer on a piece of paper, whiteboard, or Student Writing Response Sheet.

-7. Have the student show the response to the TE by holding up the paper in front of the web camera so it is visible to the TE.
+7. Have the student show the response to the TE by holding up the paper in front of the web camera so it is visible.

 9. Repeat steps 4 through 9 for the next question.

-10. Once the last question is completed, TEs may end this test session.
+10. Once the last question is completed, the test session may be ended.

-11. Log on to the DEI and enter the scores for the Writing domain immediately after the test.
+• Initial ELPAC: Log on to the DEI and enter the scores for the Writing domain immediately after the assessment.